-- One available drive bay. - Two available PCI expansion slots with support for PCI Plug and Play adapters.
-PCI slot 1 supports the Alert on LAN-supported network adapters. - Support for additional internal and external SCSI devices (the number of internal devices that can be installed is limited by the number of available drive bays, power, and cooling requirements). - Support for additional IDE or EIDE devices.
+- Four available drive bays. - Four or five available PCI adapter slots (depending on model) with support for 32-bit PCI Plug and Play adapters. - Support for additional internal and external SCSI devices (the number of internal devices that can be installed is limited by the number of available drive bays, power, and cooling requirements). - Support for additional IDE or EIDE devices.